jfloff/highroller-zf2/README.md

 Open `module/Application/view/application/index/index.phtml`

-4. Include highcharts.js file (you could also do this in your layout):
+1. Include highcharts.js file (you could also do this in your layout):
-    ```html
+    ```phtml
     <?php echo $this->headScript()->prependFile($this->basePath() . '/js/highcharts.js'); ?>
     ```

+2. At the top of the file:
-5. Add an HTML div where your chart will be rendered to.
-Set the div id in the HighRoller object.
-And finally append the render script:
+    * Add a HTML div where your chart will be rendered to,

-    ```html
+    * Set the div id in the HighRoller object,
+    * Finally append the render script.

+    ```phtml
     <div id="highroller"></div>
     <?php
         $this->highroller->chart->renderTo = "highroller";